 How to Audition

-1. Fill out the Music Scholarship Application Form and submit online.
-Form must be received at TWU no later than Tues., February 26, 2013.
-The Music Scholarship Application form is posted at the bottom of these instructions.
+- Fill out the Audition Application Form and submit online.
+Form must be received by the music department no later than Tuesday, January 21, 2014 for the January audition and Tuesday, February 25, 2014 for the March audition.
+The Audition Application Form is posted at the bottom of these instructions.
 Please fill out the form completely before submitting, as incomplete applications will not be accepted.

 Singers should memorize two contrasting pieces from the classical repertoire.